RustFestEU/speakers-guide/README.md

 ## License

-RustFest 2016 Speakers Guide by RustFest 2016 Team is licensed under the [Creative Commons Zero License](http://creativecommons.org/publicdomain/zero/1.0/).
+RustFest Speakers Guide by the RustFest Team is licensed under the [Creative Commons Zero License](http://creativecommons.org/publicdomain/zero/1.0/).
 It is public domain, no credit and no open licensing of your version are